a3lachi/Rizm/README.md

 > this project is also a way to convince recruiters who might be intersted in having me code in exchange of money (he will do it for free, just saying 😉😂), please consider that I'm aware that my approach is "wrong" but I'm still doing it.
 I used the word money for humour, I happen to be very rich.
 I own Morocco 🤣🤣🤣

-> I don't know anything about entreprise level engeneering work, I can say with deducted from evidence confidence that I'm a decent tier (I want to say god tier) engineer, I know how to identify and analyse problems and judge precisely their solvability.
+> I don't know anything about entreprise level engeneering work, I can say that I'm a decent tier engineer, I know how to identify and analyse problems and judge precisely their solvability.
+I never worked on real life and entreprise level problems.
+Yet.